 If you want cold water for longer – leave the lid on your Yeti cup.

-You’re Drinking The Water
+You’re Drinking the Water

-It might seem odd but drinking the water inside your Yeti can actually make the rest of the water warm up quicker.
+It might seem odd, but drinking the water inside your Yeti can actually make the rest of the water warm up quicker.

 If you think about it logically, then this does make sense.
 The more space inside your Yeti, the more warm air can get in.
-The warm air then increases the temperature of the water and reduces ice retention too so everything starts heating up.
+The warm air then increases the temperature of the water and reduces ice retention, too, so everything starts heating up.

-It’s for this reason why a small but full Yeti tumbler will keep water colder for longer than a half-full, larger tumbler.
+It’s for this reason that a small but full Yeti tumbler will keep water colder for longer than a half-full, larger tumbler.
 Yeti bottles work in the same way – the fuller they are, the longer your water stays cold.

 Your Yeti cup will do a great job of keeping your drinks cold with very little help from you.
-That being said though, you do need to make sure you are using it in the most effective way to get the best results.
+That being said, though, you do need to make sure you are using it in the most effective way to get the best results.

 Little things like making sure you are using good amounts of ice and chilled water instead of warm water are both minor things that won’t cause any additional hassle to you but can make quite a big difference in the amount of time your water stays cold.

-Yeti cups and bottles are great pieces of kit so taking a bit of time to make sure you are using them to the best of their abilities is well worth it.
+Yeti cups and bottles are great pieces of kit, so taking a bit of time to make sure you are using them to the best of their abilities is well worth it.